gafrom/homeschooler/README.md

 ## Adaptiveness

-Notes look great on any screens - from mobile to desktop.
+Thanks to [Yana](https://github.com/YanaKotenko), notes now look great on any screens - from mobile to desktop.

 ## Presentation